freedomcondor/SoNS2.0-SR/README.md

 	Date:   Fri Mar 4 15:41:23 2022 +0100
 	    Update README.md
 	```
-	The patch, `mns2.0/argos3-patch/supervisor-router.patch` is also recommended, which would significantly reduce the amount of wifi messages.
+	The patch, `SoNS2.0-SR/argos3-patch/supervisor-router.patch` is also recommended, which would significantly reduce the amount of wifi messages.

 ## Folder Explanation
 0. **argos3 and cmake :** `src/cmake` contains necessary cmake files to find argos3. `src/argos3` is a simbolic link to the parent folder, it is needed for loop function to compile.
 Usually you wouldn't need to touch these.

 1. **ARGoS loop function and user function :** They are located in `src/extensions` and `src/qtopengl_extensions`.
 They are based on argos3-pipuck-ext (https://github.com/iridia-ulb/argos3-pipuck-ext).
 Thanks to Michael, they provide a general function for most of the testing cases.
 For example loop function creates pipuck-exts with larger tags and records the location of each robot. user function provides function to draw arrows.
 For details, please refer to argos3-pipuck-ext.

-2. **SoNS core :**  The core source code of mns is located in `src/core`.
+2. **SoNS core :**  The core source code of SoNS is located in `src/core`.
 Codes in these folders make the SoNS algorithm come true.

 3. **experiments :** `src/experiments` is what the users play with.
 In this folder, each subfolder is a scenario case to test one or several features of SoNS, or an experiment in which a scenario got run for a load of times, and data collected, analyzed, and plotted.
 You can copy or create new subfolders to create your own scenarios and experiments.